prajwal-bhat/Bookspace/README.md

 # Bookspace
-Web application written in Python with Flask micro web framework to search, get details, check reviews and save favorite books.
+Web application written in Python with Flask micro web framework to search, browse the details, check reviews and save favorite books.